Salim Ismail: ExO Works

 Ismail founded ExO Works in 2016.
 The ExO Movement now includes a platform and consulting teams, educational programs, books and tools to build organizations.

 OpenExO

-In 2017, Ismail co-founded ExO Lever, later renamed OpenExO, where he acts as Chairman.
+Ismail founded ExO Works in 2016.
 OpenExO merged with Genius Group in 2024.

 Rokk3r Fuel ExO

 Rokk3r Fuel was launched as a venture capital firm in March 2017.
-On September 20, 2017, Salim Ismail joined the firm as a General Partner.
-With the addition to Mr. Ismail as General Partner, Rokk3r Fuel also announced that it is naming its flagship fund Rokk3r Fuel ExO, which has $150 million to fund startups using the ExO Methodology.
+In September 2017, Bloomberg reported that Ismail was joining Miami-based venture-capital firm Rokk3r Fuel as a general partner.
+By 2018, PR Newswire described Rokk3r Fuel ExO as a $150 million global venture-capital fund.

 Public speaking

 Ismail speaks at conferences and industry events on the topics of disruptive convergence, exponential organizations, future of entrepreneurship, future of democracy and future of education, such as TED conferences, the Noco Foundation and Ciudad de las Ideas in 2012.

 In 2012, he participated in the debate at the Oxford Union as part of Saïd Business School's Silicon Valley Comes to Oxford 12 programme.

 As of 2012 he holds the position of Global Ambassador for Singularity University, representing it at various conferences and industry events.